Skip to main content

 Medical offices in Preston Hollow can't afford roof failures.
 You've got expensive diagnostic equipment.
 Patient care happening daily.
 A leak that forces you to close part of your building for repairs?
 That's serious money lost, plus you're disrupting patient schedules and making your life complicated.

-We follow NRCA (National Roofing Contractors Association) guidelines for every single installation.[3]
-These aren't suggestions or best practices - they're industry standards covering everything from deck prep through seam welding technique.
-Plus manufacturers have their own installation specs that we have to meet for warranties to stay valid.
-Miss a step?
-Warranty's void.
+We follow National Roofing Contractors Association guidelines on every single installation,2 from deck prep through seam welding.
+These aren't loose suggestions, they're the industry standards.
+Manufacturers have their own installation specs too, and we have to meet those for your warranty to stay valid.
+Miss a step and the warranty's void.
 Not worth the risk.

 What proper installation actually looks like: